 On Wednesday, June 27, Kevin Heyman (data scientist at Van de Velde) and Nele Verbiest have presented their success story at the Data Innovation Summit, the largest conference in Data Science in our region.
 The conference topic is Artificial Intelligence Demystified – and our image-based recommender system features as a concrete success case of deep learning in practice.
 Cannot join?
 Find the slides here or read our story here: Lingerie Recommendations at Van de Velde

-On Thursday, April 26, Kevin Heyman (data scientist at Van de Velde) and Nele Verbiest will present their recent success in recommending the next lingerie purchase at Van de Velde.
+On Thursday, April 26, Kevin Heyman (data scientist at Van de Velde) and Nele Verbiest presented their recent success in recommending the next lingerie purchase at Van de Velde.
 In an exciting project, they build an image-based recommender system.
 Their story shows how Van de Velde succeeds in this agile data science project that delivered immediate value.
 From a technical point of view, we built a valuable recommender system using deep learning based on lingerie images.
-What’s not to love?

 Jan (with nickname Honza) joined Python Predictions as a Data Scientist in October 2017.
 Before joining Python Predictions, Jan has gained several years of experience in banking and a consumer protection organization, where he was working as a Data Scientist on projects involving Advanced Analytics and Business Intelligence.
 He is currently also finishing his masters degree in Statistics at KU Leuven.